 - Up to 12 hours of driver education programming

 Penalties increase for subsequent infractions.
 This means that every time a driver fails to properly signal, or commits any other traffic infraction in the future, they risk increased fines and points on their record.
-A West Palm Beach traffic attorney can help those ticketed for failure to signal avoid such stiff penalties and will try to get the Traffic Citation Dismissed.
+A West Palm Beach traffic attorney can help those ticketed for failure to signal avoid such stiff penalties and try to get the Traffic citation dismissed.

 Under Florida law, bicycles are considered vehicles.
 This means that the failure to signal laws apply to cyclists who travel on Florida roads.
 One notable exception is that cyclists do not have to continuously use hand signals for at least 100 feet when indicating a left or right turn, though they do have to signal.
 Cyclists who break this law face the same penalties as motorists if they are on a public roadway.

-If you were pulled over and ticketed in West Palm Beach for failure to signal, or any other traffic charge, call a West Palm Beach failure to signal lawyer.
-An experienced attorney can help contest the ticket on your behalf, and handle the entire process for you without you having to attend Court.
+If you were pulled over and ticketed for forgetting to use your turn signal, call a West Palm Beach failure to signal lawyer.
+An experienced attorney can help contest the ticket on your behalf and handle the entire process for you without you having to attend Court.
+Reach out today to speak with a team member and get started.